Who's Afraid of Halloween?

 The tradition of Halloween is a celebration of our confidence over the demonic realm.
 Ephesians 6 lets us in on the truest nature of our fight: “We do not wrestle against flesh and blood, but against the rulers, against the authorities, against the cosmic powers over this present darkness, against the spiritual forces of evil in the heavenly places.”
 So on the eve of the day we remember those who fought the good fight, it is appropriate to celebrate that in Christ they actually won that good fight.

-Unlike what we see in Hollywood, Satan’s terror is not haunted houses or possessed children; it’s accusations.
+Unlike what we see in Hollywood, Satan’s terror is not haunted houses or possessed children.
+It's something much scarier.
+Accusations.
 He is our great accuser, and there is much to accuse us of.
 We have fallen shamefully short of God’s law, and God’s justice demands our punishment.
 In this way, our failures serve as Satan’s ammunition against God, because hell can now justly demand from God what God cherishes the most, His beloved people.
 Satan temps, we sin, Satan accuses, God must condemn, and that, in essence, is the ploy of the evil one.

 And yet All Hallows’ Day celebrates the triumph, not the condemnation, of the saints.
 How can this be when there is seemingly no escape from the Satan’s accusations and God’s condemnation?
-God made an escape.
 2 Corinthians 5:21, “God made Him who knew no sin to be sin for us so that in Him we might become the righteousness of God.”

 It’s the great exchange we celebrate in the reformation (by the way, the tradition of All Hallows’ Eve is why Martin Luther chose October 31 as the day to post his 95 theses).
 Jesus takes our sin and is condemned as such, we receive His righteousness and are accepted as such.
 Therefore, God in the gospel of Christ has stripped Satan of all ammunition, leaving him nothing to accuse us of.